edgedb/edgedb-js/docs/api/connection.rst

     A representation of a database session.

-    :js:class:`Connection` is not meant to be instantiated by directly, :js:func:`connect` should be used instead.
+    :js:class:`Connection` is not meant to be instantiated directly;
+    :js:func:`connect` should be used instead.